Contents

 Serial Port

 This component helps the microcontroller interact via serial communication.
 A microcontroller can only communicate with other external peripherals and devices via the serial port.
-And the UART is the microcontroller’s most common serial communication.
+The UART is the microcontroller’s most common serial communication.

 DAC

 This acronym stands for Digital to Analog Converter.
-And it’s a circuit that changes Digital signals to Analog signals.
+It’s a circuit that changes Digital signals to Analog signals.
 Also, this component connects the microcontroller’s CPU and analog devices (external).

 ADC